Updated August 27, 2019

-Error Correction — All previous versions of DOCSIS used FEC (forward error correction) as a mean to deal with the BER (bit error rate), the rate at which errors occur in the signal due to degradation However, DOCSIS 3.1 increases efficiency with additional error correction methods.
-In DOCSIS 3.0 the FEC algorithm used was Reed Solomon (RS); providing a decent coding gain of approximately 6dB compared to the un-encoded stream.
-In North America this was coupled with Trellis Coded Modulation (TCM), which provided an extra 2dB gain.
+All previous versions of DOCSIS employed FEC (forward error correction) addressing BER (bit error rate), the rate at which errors occur in the signal due to degradation.
+DOCSIS 3.1 increases efficiency via additional error correction methods.
+In DOCSIS 3.0 the FEC algorithm specified is Reed Solomon (RS) which provided a decent coding gain of approximately 6dB compared to the un-encoded stream.
+In North America, coupled with Trellis Coded Modulation (TCM), the end result is an extra 2dB gain.

-During the development of the DOCSIS 3.1 standard, the committee evaluated additional error correction methods.
-One suitable method was called Low Density Parity Check (LDPC); currently used in WiMax, WiFi (802.11n) and Digital Video Broadcasting.
-Although LDPC is more computationally expensive, though less intensive as Turbo Codes, modern application-specific integrated circuit and DSP / SoC are sufficiently powerful to easily add this as the FEC mechanism, providing options at both the headend and CPE.
-If the DSP or FPGA is sufficiently powerful this FEC capability could be enabled via a software upgrade; which several CCAP vendors have already taken advantage of.
-This added approximately 6dB gain over DOCSIS 3.0 Reed Solomon method, shrinking the gap to the theoretical Shannon Limit at only 1dB for the spectral efficiency vs signal to noise ratio.
-The efficiencies of LDPC encoding has a direct impact on the modulations.
-The efficiencies provided by LDPC saves about 2bps/Hz; which means that a 6MHz downstream channel can effectively transmit an additional 12Mbps.
+During DOCSIS 3.1 standard development, the committee considered additional error correction methods.
+One suitable method included low-density parity-check (LDPC); used in later versions of Wi-Fi 802.11 and Digital Video Broadcasting (DVB).
+Although LDPC is more computationally expensive but less intensive than Turbo Codes, modern application-specific integrated circuit and DSP / SoC are powerful enough to easily incorporate the FEC mechanism, providing options to both the headend and CPE.
+If the DSP or FPGA is robust, FEC capability can be enabled via a software upgrade; as implemented by numerous CCAP vendors.
+Operators yield approximately 6dB gain over DOCSIS 3.0 Reed Solomon method, shrinking the gap to the theoretical Shannon Limit at only 1dB for the spectral efficiency vs. signal to noise ratio.
+The LDPC encoding efficiencies impact modulations directly – LDPC results in a 2bps/Hz efficiency; so a 6MHz downstream channel can effectively transmit an additional 12Mbps.